elastisys/compliantkubernetes/docs/adr/0048-access-management-for-AMS-with-network-policies.md

 Network Policy will be enabled by default.
 You will need to actively label your application pods with `elastisys.io/redis-<redis-cluster-name>-access: allow` to gain access to our AMS-Redis.

-**For Existing Redis Clusters:**

-The implementation will be an opt-in process.

-Application developers need to add the labels to their existing application pods with `elastisys.io/redis-<redis-cluster-name>-access: allow` to ensure continuity.

-Application developers need to get back to Elastisys when they are done so that we can enforce the changes on our end.

 ### Positive Consequences

 * There will be no sudden disruption in communication between your applications and our AMS-Redis.